bartoszgebarowski/task-manager/TESTING.md

 ## Known bugs
 1. On page refresh, the user status is undefined and is set correctly after a delay.
 Due to the nature of this problem, additional measurements had to be taken in order to ensure that user status was handled properly
-1. Success messages do not display with correct timing with each form submission.